Starmapo/FNF-PsychEngine-Extra/README.md

 Modified version of Psych Engine adding more stuff. (see below)

 ## Credits:
-* Starmapo - Psych Engine Extra stuff
+* Starmapo - Psych Engine Extra Coding and Arts

 * Shadow Mario - Coding
 * RiverOaken - Arts and Animations